nikhilkumar13199/sampleSqlDumpFile/README.md

 step 3- open mysql monitor, type command '''use <database you want to use>;''' step 4- enter command '''source djangotestdb.sql;''' It will take some time.
-  If this doesn't work refer to stack overlow articles on importing .sql file to databases in mysq.
+  If this doesn't work refer to stack overlow articles on importing .sql file to databases in mysql This is a sample .sql file.
+Contains no data of any value.